Wednesday, 18 October

 This session will explore the psychology of decision-making in the context of sustainable performance considering why short-termism happens, how to get into a challenge rather than a threat mindset and lots of tips for combatting it in your own decision making including some key takeaways for you to try.

 The evening will take place on Wednesday 18th October in the Kings Suite and will be a chance to network whilst having fun and making a difference to an amazing charity.
-More details on prizes and auction lots will follow as we get closer to the event.

 There is no obligation on anyone to play – everyone attending the Solace Summit is welcome to come and relax alongside friends and colleagues, chatting and watching and supporting their participation throughout the evening.
 Mindful of this being an evening of fun and friendship there will also be a maximum total donation set for participation in the Charity Casino games.